Trends come and go, but they sometimes leave a significant mark.

-One of the biggest eCommerce drawbacks is the fact that you cannot try goods in person.
-For example, there are risks when you want to purchase shoes or clothes.
-Furniture is also problematic because a picture or a video review is not the same as experiencing it in person.
+One of the biggest eCommerce drawbacks is that you cannot try goods in person.
+For example, there are risks when purchasing shoes or clothes.
+Furniture is also problematic because a picture or a video review differs from experiencing it in person.

 Augmented reality is a solution to this problem.
-By putting VR goggles on, shoppers can enter a virtual environment and feel as if they are in an actual brick-and-mortar store.
+By putting VR goggles on, shoppers can enter a virtual environment and feel like they are in a brick-and-mortar store.

-Sure, AR is not a one-for-one replacement, but it is a great alternative, which is why you see the likes of Amazon investing in the technology.
+Sure, AR is not a one-for-one replacement, but it is a great alternative, which is why you see Amazon investing in the technology.

 Systems for Advanced Customization

 Advanced customization is not necessarily a trend that applies to most industries.
-However, if you are working with something like custom print on demand, then it is crucial to create a system that offers customers freedom.
+However, if you are working with something like custom print on demand, creating a system that offers customers freedom is crucial.